jht1493/ICM-2020-Code/weeks/01_intro.md

 - how to define our own function
 - the behavior of alpha settings for colors.

-Open this sketch and play it.
+Open this sketch in a separate window so that you can play it and read this page at the same time.
 [sketch - draw_shapes](https://editor.p5js.org/jht1493/sketches/qEgdTdx0K)

 In this sketch in the function *draw* the call to the p5js function *background* is commented out.